sdbruder/laserstack/README.md

 Edit your .env to your liking.
 By default it's using php 8.1 (8.0 or 8.1) and mysql 8.0 (mysql or mariadb).

-Define also the usernames and passwords for mysql and which containers you want to run defining the `PROFILE` variable.
+Define also the usernames and passwords for mysql por postgresql and which containers you want to run defining the `PROFILES` variable.

 Setup an alias or add laserstack directory to your path:
 ```
+# alias setup
 alias laser=~/src/laserstack/laser
-# or add ~/src/laserstack/laser to your $PATH
+# or add ~/src/laserstack/laser to your $PATH in your ~/.bashrc or ~/.zshrc:
+export PATH=$PATH:~/src/laserstack
 ```
 Now you can start your dev stack:
 ```